Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Are cats effective against mice?

-Cats can be effective against mice if they are skilled hunters and there are only a few mice present.
+Cats can be effective against mice if they are skilled hunters and only a few mice are present.
 However, if there is a large mouse infestation, one cat may not be enough to keep them at bay.
-Supplementing a cat with other methods is recommended to effectively eradicate mice.
+Supplementing a cat with other methods is recommended to eradicate mice effectively.

 Do cats help with mice?